w3dotdev/sublime-front-end-snippets/README.md

 You can manually download the package and place it within your `Packages` directory.
 It will work, but will not be updated automatically.

+You can see all installed snippets in `Tools > Snippets...`, in the sublime text.

 ## Snippets and prefixes

 - [HTML - h-*](html/)